PJChamley/Demo_Site/README.md

 By default, submodules will add the subproject into a directory named the same as the repository, in this case "Demo_Common".
 But as you can see we have told the submodules to be create under a folder structure this should keep multiple submodles in the same location and thing should be a bit cleaner.

-If you run 'git status' at this point, you’ll notice a few things.
+If you run 'git status' at this point, youï¿½ll notice a few things.
 ```
 git status
 ```